Creamy Pumpkin Fettuccine

 FAQ

-- Can I use pumpkin pie filling instead of puree?
+- Can I use canned pumpkin pie filling instead of pumpkin puree?

 - Can I make this ahead of time?

-- How can I add protein without drying things out?
+- How can I add protein to make this a complete meal?

 Serving Suggestions